Skip to main content

 BACKGROUND

-High quality health and health care related data are often difficult to access because of cost, patient privacy, or other legal and intellectual property restrictions.
+High-quality health and health care-related data are often difficult to access because of cost, patient privacy, or other legal and intellectual property restrictions.
 To protect patient privacy, researchers and developers often depend on anonymized data to test theories, data models, algorithms, or prototype innovations.
-However, the risk of re-identification of anonymized data is high and has been impossible to completely eliminate especially with rare conditions.
-Further, due to a variety of interoperability issues, it is often difficult to bring data together from different resources for the purpose of robustly testing analysis models, algorithms, or assisting in the development of software applications.
-Synthetic data can be used to initiate, refine, or test innovative research approaches more quickly.
+However, the risk of re-identification of anonymized data is high and has been impossible to completely eliminate, especially for rare conditions.
+Further, due to a variety of interoperability issues, it is often difficult to bring data from different resources together to robustly test analysis models and algorithms or assist in developing software applications.
+In contrast, synthetic data can be used to initiate, refine, or test innovative research approaches more quickly.
 This project addressed the need for research-quality synthetic data by increasing the amount and type of realistic, synthetic data that the Synthea™ software program can generate.
-Synthea™ is an open source software program that creates high quality, clinically realistic, synthetic patient health records in large volumes
+Synthea™ is an open-source software program that creates high-quality, clinically realistic synthetic patient health records in large volumes.

-ONC leveraged its expertise as a coordinator by bringing together a technical expert panel (TEP) to assist in the development of five use cases for new module development from three categories; opioids, pediatrics, complex care needs.
-To ensure that the modules generate data fitting the needs of patient-centered outcomes researchers, the TEP included representation from relevant researchers so they can provide input regarding the design of a given module.
-Some initial applications of the generated synthetic data include identification of effective prevention methods, treatments, or interventions, such as assessments related to controlled substance prescriptions that reduce the impact of mental and substance use disorders.
-Similarly, patient-centered outcomes research (PCOR) researchers may use the synthetically generated data from the other module categories to simulate care interventions, analyze longitudinal patient progress, and potentially incorporate patient reported outcomes.
+ONC leveraged its expertise as a coordinator by bringing together a technical expert panel (TEP) to assist in the development of five use cases for new Synthea™ module development from three categories: opioids, pediatrics, and complex care needs.
+To ensure that the modules generate data fitting the needs of patient-centered outcomes research (PCOR) researchers, the TEP included representation from relevant researchers so they could provide input on the design of a given module.
+Some initial applications of the generated synthetic data include the identification of effective prevention methods, treatments, and interventions, such as assessments related to controlled substance prescriptions that reduce the impact of mental and substance use disorders.
+Similarly, PCOR researchers may use the synthetically generated data from the other module categories to simulate care interventions, analyze longitudinal patient progress, and potentially incorporate patient-reported outcomes.

 PROJECT PURPOSE & GOALS